Betty Hutton: Early life

 Hutton was born Elizabeth June Thornburg on February 26, 1921, in Battle Creek, Michigan, the youngest of two daughters of Percy Thornburg, a railroad brakeman, and Mabel Thornburg (née Lum).
 When she was two years old, her father abandoned the family.
 They did not hear of him again until they received a telegram years later, informing them of his suicide.
 Betty and her older sister, Marion, were raised by their single mother, who was an alcoholic.

 Hutton's formative years during the Great Depression were marked by poverty, with Hutton's mother supporting herself and her two children by working as an automobile upholsterer and running an illegal speakeasy out of her home in Lansing, Michigan.
 There, Hutton and her sister regularly performed songs to entertain customers of the speakeasy.

 Due to her mother's bootlegging of alcohol during prohibition, the family relocated frequently to evade police, eventually settling in Detroit when she was eight years old.
 Recalling her childhood, Hutton said: "Mom just ran a joint on a small scale.
 We'd operate until the cops got wise.
 Then they'd move in and close us down, and we'd move somewhere else.
 Marion and I would entertain the customers by dancing and singing.
 We really lived that way until we were 12 and 14 years old...
 Things were really tough.
 At one time we were down to one can of beans."

 Hutton attended Foch Intermediate School in Detroit before dropping out in ninth grade.
-She sang in several local bands as a teenager, and at 15 attempted to find stage work in New York City; her efforts proved unsuccessful, after which she returned to Detroit.
+She sang in several local bands as a teenager and at 15 attempted to find stage work in New York City; her efforts proved unsuccessful, and she returned to Detroit.